 Through taking individual responsibility, we are able to understand how collective external conditions result from unresolved underlying psychological pathologies which are exploited by external authority for governance.

 When we turn our attention introspectively and focus on educating ourselves, healing our traumas, resolving addictions and healing our relationships, amongst other things, we are putting ourselves in the best position to then help others and transform the state of of society, without expecting those in positions of power to do it for us.

-This is why I traverse the spectrum and cover information on multiple levels.
-Fear is the greater enemy, and people react in unpredictable ways to uphold their illusion.
+Fear is the greatest enemy, and people react in unpredictable ways to uphold their illusion.
 Cognitive dissonance is very powerful.
 I agree, the last thing we want is everyone projecting fear and anger onto one another and feeding separation.
 Like you said, this is a desirable outcome for those in ‘power’.

 It’s unrealistic to try and expect or force people to go vegan.
-Unfortunately a vegan diet can in cases lead to malnourishment, even when the choices are nutritionally optimal for that diet, and well known vegan activists have been known to revert back to eating meat, because their health has suffered.
-The ethics should be considered but our bodies do seem to have evolved over the years to sustain on animal products.
+Unfortunately a vegan diet can lead to malnourishment, even when the choices are nutritionally optimal for that diet.
+Well known vegan activists have been known to revert back to eating meat because their health has suffered.
+Ethics should be considered, but our bodies do seem to have evolved over the years to sustain on animal products.

+Pushing for radical change seldom works.
+Things have to change gradually.
+If we focused on cutting down consumption first then this could be more effective considering the rate of over consumption.
+This would then increase organic farming practices.
 Reality is complex.
 Higher consciousness feeds off lower all the time.
 That’s how energy is transferred.
 Sadly in the third dimension, this happens more often, but if we can elevate beyond that soon, we naturally won’t need as much energy to thrive from.
-But this takes time.
-Pushing for extreme change never works.
-Things have to change gradually.
-If we focused on cutting down consumption first then this could be more effective considering the rate of over consumption.
-This would then increase organic farming practices.

 Subscribe To Newsletter